 I was raised in sunny Southern California and spent most of my life in and around the ocean.
 I completed my B.S. degree in Marine Biology at California State University Long Beach where I discovered my love for scientific research on sharks and rays.
-Following graduation I worked in a toxicology lab as a gas chromatography mass spectrometry analyst until I enrolled in a Ph.D program with Dr. Adam Summers at the University of Washington's Friday Harbor Laboratories.
+Following graduation I worked in a toxicology lab as a gas chromatography mass spectrometry analyst until I enrolled in a Ph.D program at the University of Washington's Friday Harbor Laboratories.
 This is where I fell in love with the wonderful world of functional morphology, biomechanics, fluid mechanics, and materials testing.

 I completed my doctoral degree in Biology (biomechanics and functional morphology) and continued my training at Arizona State University as a Post Doctoral Scholar in Dr. Lara Ferry's laboratory.